 A footstool is top of the list when it comes to versatility.
-It can be used as extra seating or as an impromptu occasional table and can be easily pulled up in front of the fire on a chilly evening.
-And, of course, it comes into its own when you settle down to relax and take the weight off your feet at the end of a busy day.
+It can be used as extra seating or even as an impromptu occasional table.
 Re-covering a footstool is easier than it sounds and with so many tempting fabrics to choose from you can tailor-make it for your room.

 You will need…